 I am very excited to introduce you to our mentors.
 Each Adolescent Mentor brings their own rich background of experience to this work.
 In addition to their own education and experience, each person goes through one-on-one training with me to learn the methods and the concepts which I have developed in creating Adolescent Mentoring.
 Hours are spent learning how to see opportunities to move students/adults forward in positive ways.
 “Shadowing” me in actual sessions are like master classes in that they can see these methods and concepts in action.
 Following each session they observe, we analyze the choices made and the goals set and met.
 I am a constant resource, at any time, for the Mentors and they are encouraged to use me often!

-Michael, Theresa, Carol, Kimberlee and our newest team member, Molli, are dedicated professionals with whom I am so proud to be associated.
+Michael, Kimberly, Molli and Jesse are dedicated professionals with whom I am so proud to be associated.
 They are creative and positive and eager to help solve problems for students, families and adults.
 If you would like to know more about any of these mentors, just ask, I would be glad to brag about them!